-The bill H.182 proposes the licensure of early childhood educators in Vermont, establishing a new regulatory framework under the Office of Professional Regulation.
-It amends current law to include the Vermont Board of Early Childhood Educators, which will consist of nine members appointed by the Governor.
+The bill H.182 proposes the establishment of a licensure system for early childhood educators in Vermont.
+It amends current law to create the Vermont Board of Early Childhood Educators, which will consist of nine members appointed by the Governor.
 The bill outlines the qualifications for different levels of licensure (Early Childhood Educator I, II, and III), detailing the educational and experiential requirements necessary for each.
 Additionally, it specifies the powers and duties of the Board, including the adoption of rules for licensure, providing information to applicants, and conducting hearings.

-Furthermore, the bill includes provisions for the establishment of new positions within the Office of Professional Regulation to support the licensure process, with an appropriation of $1,400,000 for fiscal year 2026 to facilitate this initiative.
-It also introduces a transitional licensure process for current educators who do not meet the new requirements, allowing them time to obtain the necessary qualifications.
+Key provisions include the establishment of new positions within the Office of Professional Regulation to support the licensure process, with an appropriation of $1.4 million from the General Fund for fiscal year 2026.
+The bill also includes a repeal of transitional licensure provisions set to take effect on July 1, 2033, and modifies definitions related to child care providers.
 The effective dates for various sections of the bill are staggered, with some provisions taking effect on July 1, 2025, and others on July 1, 2027.

 Statutes affected: